 Over recent years, whale numbers have risen substantially along the NSW South Coast, particularly in Jervis Bay and its surrounds.
 With a huge journey that averages around 5,000kms each year, this movement of whales is one of the longest migratory voyages of any mammal on earth.
 It is a truly spectacular sight and something we should all experience at least once in a lifetime.
 It's almost impossible not to be left in awe by the size and beauty of these creatures and this wonderful natural phenomenon.
-Nab yourself an excellent vantage point from the shore or head out on the deck of a tour boat at some of the best whale watching spots the Shoalhaven has to offer.
+Get wild about whales, nab yourself an excellent vantage point from the shore or head out on the deck of a tour boat at some of the best whale watching spots the Shoalhaven has to offer.

 Land based viewing: Point Perpendicular